-Google named Android versions after desserts in alphabetical order for the longest time, such as Android 7.0 Nougat, Android 8.0 Oreo and Android 9.0 Pie.
-The firm then switched to numbers only from Android 10, seemingly marking the end of a fun tradition.
+Google named Android versions after desserts in alphabetical order for the longest time, such as Android 7.0 Nougat, Android 8.0 Oreo, and Android 9.0 Pie.
+Then the firm switched to numbers only from Android 10, seemingly marking the end of a fun tradition.
+However, some traditions don’t actually die, they just go into hiding.
+Here’s what you need to know about the secret Android 11 dessert name.

 “However, if you were to ask an engineer on my team what are they working on, they would say ‘RVC.’
 And so ‘RVC’ is Red Velvet Cake,” Burke notes.
 The Android executive also suggests we won’t see references to Red Velvet Cake or RVC in other projects (e.g. AOSP), with R alone likely to be used instead.